 When your body is in a state of ketosis it is imperative you provide your body with healthy fats as an alternate fuel source.

 Many healthy fats can be found in grass fed meats, eggs, seafood nuts and seeds.
-Again the easiest way to ensure your body is receiving the correct fuel just follow a keto meal plan.
+Again the easiest way to ensure your body is receiving the correct fuel it to just follow a keto meal plan.